Grogs/scala-course-semester3/README.md

 This week we want to compose those two services and build a page to search for hotels"
 * Fix the tests in `HotelsServiceTest` by implementing HotelsService
-* Now build a page to show search results by fixing the tests in `HotelsControllerSpec`
+* Now build a page to show search results by fixing the tests in `HotelsControllerSpec`.
+I have included some clues in the test failure messages.
     * Hints:
         * We have a `HotelsController` with the `HotelsService` injected.
 You can add an endpoint here.
         * You will need to add a route in the `routes` file.